-We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-4 No. 333-166139) and related Prospectus of Icahn Enterprises L.P. and Icahn Enterprises Finance Corp. for the registration of \$850 million of 7 3⁄4% Senior Notes Due 2016 and \$1,150 million of 8% Senior Notes due 2016 and to the incorporation by reference therein of our report dated March 31, 2010, with respect to the consolidated financial statements of Adamar of New Jersey, Inc. for the year ended December 31, 2009, which is included in Icahn Enterprises L.P.'s Form 8-K/A dated April 13, 2010 filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-4 No. 333-170977) and related Prospectus of Icahn Enterprises L.P. and Icahn Enterprises Finance Corp. for the registration of \$200 million of 7 3/4% senior exchange notes due 2016 and \$300 million 8% senior exchange notes due 2018 and to the incorporation by reference therein of our report dated March 31, 2010, with respect to the consolidated financial statements of Adamar of New Jersey, Inc. for the year ended December 31, 2009, which was incorporated by reference into the Icahn Enterprises L.P.'s Form 8-K/A dated December 3, 2010 from the Current Report on Form 8-K/A filed by Icahn Enterprises L.P. dated April 13, 2010 filed with the Securities and Exchange Commission.

-Philadelphia, Pennsylvania June 7, 2010
+Philadelphia, Pennsylvania December 28, 2010